GLYCAM-Web/gems/docs/gemsModules/about.md

 # The GEMS Modules

 ## Overview
-GEMS has a series of gemsModules, that define entities.
+The gemsModules contain entities.
 Entities provide services.
-Services, then, are defined in the gemsModule that is named after the requested entity.
+Not all sub-folders in the gemsModules are Entities, but most are.

 One key gemsModule, delegator, receives a json-formatted request that defines one entity, and a list of requested services.
 The delegator validates